sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 ```
 ### **Analysis**

-#### Buying the weapon

-**note maybe quote**

-This code first checks if the item is not health as its functions are run in another dictonary this was done for enemy scripts but could have been put into the same dictonary.
-Then it checks wheather the weapon is the current weapon or if it the shield upgrade, if it is the current weapon it wont take any curcits and re buy the weapon and the shield will be bought in the below stament.
-It then takes away the weapons cost and resets the upgradings punishing the player but giving them a chance to go back.
-This code could have also be done through a for loop but this was not done as it does not save enough lines to be worth sacrficing readiblity.

 #### Upgrading and Evolving the weapon

 Running through a prebuilt system this 'On Button Pressed' much like the buy button allows the signal only to run on the wapon upgraded. it then changes the current range adding more to how far the bullet can go then adding and upgrade level and taking away the currency.
 The reason that not all these upgrades were in the same script is that each upgrade button is diffrent and for player usiblity clicking the same button for each evolution or a drop down would making it harder for the player to navigate the shop and so intead more lines were added.
 For evolutions this was very similar however implmenting it was much eaiser it simply checks the global upgrade is maxxed and if it is and the button is clicked it goes to the dictonary and changes the weapon.